derekzak/capstone/README.md

 # Udacity Blockchain Capstone

-The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.
+The capstone will build upon the knowledge gained in the Udacity Blockchain course in order to build a decentralized housing product.
+This is a ERC721 token used to verify ownership of a property.  zk-SNARKs is used to create a verification system which can prove that you are the owner of a title to the property without revealing specifics of the property.
+The tokens can then be placed in a blockchain marketplace for sale.

+# Installation
+- Clone the project
+- npm install
+- start ganache gui
+- cd ./eth-contracts
+- truffle compile

+# Testing
+- cd ./eth-contracts
+- truffle test (All 11 tests should pass)

+# Rinkeby Details
+- truffle migrate --network rinkeby --reset

 # Project Resources